-The Automatic Upload pop-up is displayed, as pictured on the next page.
+The Automatic Upload pop-up is displayed.

 3. Click the Manual tab at the top of the page, and then, using the Look in field, navigate to your PC's CD/DVD drive.
 The files on the backup disc display on-screen.